energietransitie/needforheat-generic-firmware/examples/generic_test/README.md

 * [Credits](#credits)

 ## General info
-The Twomes Presence-Detector example, sends [generic data sent by any Twomes measurement device](https://github.com/energietransitie/twomes-generic-esp-firmware#readme) to a Twomes server.
-In addition, it also sends presence detection data to the Twomes server.
+The Twomes Generic-Test example only sends [generic data sent by any Twomes measurement device](https://github.com/energietransitie/twomes-generic-esp-firmware#readme) a Twomes server.

 ## Deploying
-To deploy this software, see the [deploying section in the twomes-generic-esp-firmware library documentation](https://www.energietransitiewindesheim.nl/twomes-generic-esp-firmware/deploying/prerequisites/).
+To deploy this software, see the [deploying section in the twomes-generic-esp-firmware library documentation](https://www.energietransitiewindesheim.nl/twomes-generic-esp-firmware/deploying/prerequisites/)

 ## Developing
 To develop software for, or based on this software, see the [developing section in the twomes-generic-esp-firmware library documentation](https://www.energietransitiewindesheim.nl/twomes-generic-esp-firmware/developing-library-getstarted/prerequisites/)